Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Proposed Method

 where $s_{\rho}: \mathbb{R}^k \times \mathbb{R}^k \mapsto \mathbb{R}_+$ is a discrepancy in an embedding space tailored for a particular task, and is generated by the map $\rho : \mathbb{R}^n \mapsto \mathbb{R}^k$.
 The resulting summary reads

 A standard choice for the discrepancy would be $s_{\rho}({x}, {x}^\prime) = \Vert \rho(x) - \rho(x^\prime) \Vert_2$.
 Depending on the characteristics of the inverse problem and the model, different embedding spaces can be considered.
 For a distortion-focused comparison, the embedding mapping $\rho(\cdot)$ would be the identity.
-However, we can use LPIPS-based embedding \cite{zhang2018unreasonable} for a perception-focused comparison, or CLIP-based embedding \cite{radford2021learning} for a semantic-focused comparison.
+However, we can use LPIPS-based embedding \cite{zhang2018unreasonable} for a perception-focused comparison, CLIP-based embedding \cite{radford2021learning} for a semantic-focused comparison, or Dinov2 embedding \cite{oquab2023dinov2} for general-purpose problems.

 \paragraph{Monte Carlo approximation} In practice, we approximate the expectations in the comparison metrics using Monte Carlo sampling.
-For the likelihood-based metric under Gaussian noise with a diagonal covariance matrix, we compute the negative log-likelihood (omitting the normalization constant), as follows:
+For the likelihood-based metric under Gaussian noise with a diagonal covariance matrix, we compute the negative log-likelihood (omitting the normalization constant) as follows:

-where $x_{k,n}$ follows the posterior $(\mathbf{x}^{-} \mid f^-_\alpha(y,{w}_k),\mathcal{M})$ and ${w}_k$ is a realization of $\mathcal{N}(0, \sigma I_{m})$.
+where $x_{k,n}$ follows the posterior $(\mathbf{x}^{-} | f^-_\alpha(y,{w}_k),\mathcal{M})$ and ${w}_k$ is a realization of $\mathcal{N}(0, \sigma I_{m})$.
 For the posterior-based rule with an LPIPS embedding $\rho_{\rm L}$, we have

 where $x^-_{k,n}$ and $x^+_{k,l}$ are respectively samples from $(\mathbf{x}^{-} \mid f^-_\alpha(y,{w}_k),\mathcal{M})$ and $(\mathbf{x}^{+} \mid f^+_\alpha(y,{w}_k),\mathcal{M})$.
 Our experiments suggest that the estimators $\widehat{\Phi}^{1}_{y}(\mathcal{M})$ and $\widehat{\Phi}^{2}_{y}(\mathcal{M})$ are accurate even with few samples.